 Deciding which Ford model is best is like deciding which star in a galaxy is best.
 There are just too many to count.
 We’re talking about every Ford car, truck, SUV and crossover — and the various models, limited editions, special trims and body configurations — built since the company’s inception in 1903.
-We can give you two numbers: 50 million and 350 million: The 50 millionth vehicle Ford built was a 1959 Galaxie; the 350 millionth vehicle Ford built was a Focus.
-Which were the best vehicles from each decade in Ford’s 116-year history?
+We can give you two numbers: 50 million and 350 million.
+The 50 millionth vehicle Ford built was a 1959 Galaxie; the 350 millionth vehicle Ford built was a Focus.
+Which vehicles are the best from each decade in Ford’s 116-year history?
 We gave it a go and found out what those vehicles are worth today.

 1900s: Model T

 Ford Motor Company sold its first Model A on July 23, 1903.
 By the beginning of October, the company had already turned a profit of $37,000.
-But it was 1908 when things really cemented the Blue Oval’s legacy as an automaker.
-That’s the year the Model T was launched.
-The car was basic — that’s a compliment — and affordable, and maintenance was simple.
-It was also a rugged and durable machine, which was important in an era when the U.S. had fewer than 20,000 paved roads.
-Vanadium steel alloy was used for the sensitive parts.
-About 15 million Model Ts were built before production ended in May 1927.
+But it was 1908, the year the Model T launched, when the Blue Oval’s legacy as an automaker was really cemented in history.
+The car was basic, affordable and maintenance was simple for this rugged and durable machine.
+About 15 million Model T vehicles were built before production ended in May 1927.

 The Model T was a significant vehicle for Ford for many reasons beyond being the first true hit for the automaker.
 In 1913, Ford innovated the assembly line process for the T, cutting chassis assembly down from 12 1/2 hours to 1 1/2 hours, which changed the face of automotive manufacturing.
-The T’s 3,000 parts became broken up into 84 manufacturing steps.
 By building the T quicker through the integrated moving assembly line, the price tag dropped from $850 to less than $300.

 1910s: Model TT

 The Ford Model TT truck cost $600 and 209 were sold in the first year.
-Marketing efforts were focused on rural areas, but it turned out Henry Ford had underestimated where customers were.
 Around 1.3 million were sold by 1928.

 1920s: Model A